Diversity Access Team

 Evidence is clear that while many older Canadians view ACP as important, they express discomfort around when and how to engage in pre-emptive end-of-life discussions.
 As a result, many people are denied opportunities to participate in their own end-of-life planning, resulting in excessive use of invasive medical care at the end of life.

 Simon Fraser University

 Gloria Gutman is Professor Emerita in the Gerontology Department and a Research Associate in the Gerontology Research Centre at Simon Fraser University (SFU), having founded and directed both from 1982 to 2005.
-She is currently the President of the International Network for Prevention of Elder Abuse (INPEA), and a distinguished international record of academic and advisory service.
+Dr. Gutman is a past president of the International Association of Gerontology and Geriatrics (IAGG) and the International Network for Prevention of Elder Abuse (INPEA).
+She is currently the President of the North American chapter of the International Society for Gerontechnology (ISG) and has a distinguished international record of academic and advisory service.
 Dr. Gutman completed her undergraduate degree and doctorate at the University of British Columbia and her masters at the University of Alberta.
 Her research interests are wide-ranging; including seniors’ housing, long term care, health promotion, dementia care, environmental design of age-friendly hospitals and cities, and seniors emergency preparedness.